sander798/tinyapp/README.md

 A full stack web app built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+## Requirements

+ - bcryptjs
+ - cookie-session
+ - ejs
+ - express

+These can be installed in the progam's directory with `npm install bcryptjs cookie-session ejs express`.

 ## Usage

 **Run it:**